Nikon D7200 vs YI M1

 It is notable that the D7200 has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
+Both the D7200 and the M1 have been discontinued, but can regularly be found used on ebay.
+The D7200 was replaced by the Nikon D7500, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and YI websites.

 So how do things add up?
 Which of the two cameras – the Nikon D7200 or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.